fruit-bat/pico-radiolib-core1262-hf/README.md

 Note that, ```build.sh``` is currently configured for a Pico2 board.

-If the build succeeds, it will create two executables, one configured to send and one set to receive:
+If the build succeeds, it will create two executables, one configured to send, and one set to receive:
 | Name | Action |
 |------|--------|
 | pico-sx1262-hx-rx.uf2 | Continuously listen for incoming messages |